Sayyid Mir Jan: Early life and education

-Sayyid Mir Jan was introduced in Tasawuf in the age of 5 years.
+Sayyid Mir Jan was introduced in Tasawwuf in the age of 5 years.
 His father Sayyid Mir Hasan was also a high ranking saint, who used to teach his sons about Islam and Sufism.
 Sayyid Mir Jan was educated in Kabul and became a professor of Islamic theology.
 Later he has built his own university in Lahore.
 Sayyid Mir Jan and his brother Sayyid Mahmud also wrote poems.

 Spiritual journey

-After his education in Kabul, Sayyid Mir Jan went on a spiritual journey and became the successor to many Sufi Saints who had trained him in Sufism.
-Sayyid Mir Jan Shah Saheb became khalifa (master) of 7 Sufi tariqats, including tariqats of the Naqshbandi, Qadiriyya, Chishtiyya, Suhrawardiyya, Qalandariyya, Kubrawiyya, and Madariyya orders.
-He stayed in Medina for a decade to be trained by one of his masters, and while there married a local woman.
+After his education in Kabul, Sayyid Mir Jan stayed in Medina for a decade to be trained by one of his masters, and while there married a local woman.
 Later, he traveled to Lahore to the tomb of Hazrat Khwaja Khawand Mahmud, also known as Hazrat Ishaan.
 Hazrat Ishaan was a Sufi saint from Bukhara, whose wilayat was also in Lahore.
 Hazrat Ishaan's successors included his two sons Moinuddin Naqshband in Srinagar, Kashmir and Bahauddin in Lahore and their descendants until the late 18th century, by which time the lineage was lost.
 According to a legend, Hazrat Ishaan made prophecies about Sayyid Mir Jan, naming him as his successor to revive his lineage.

-Spiritual rank and legacy

-Sayyid Mir Jan was Qutb, the highest ranking Wali Allah (saint) of his time.
-In Sufism the Qutb is known as the cosmic leader of the whole universe and righteous successor of Muhammad.
-His line of succession is claimed by his followers to be the only legitimate line for the next Qutb after him.
+Sayyid Mir Jan was a Qutb, more commonly known as Ghawth, the highest ranking Wali (Saint) of his time.

-Legacy

-In honor Hazrat Ishaan, Dakik Family also known as the House of Hazrat Ishaan are continuing his legacy.
-The Dakik Family are biological descendants of Hazrat Ishaan.
-Sayyid Mir Jan belongs to this family and is the granduncle of the family´s matriarch, that married with a Prince of the Afghan Royal Family, acting as UN Ambassador.

-Colateral Descendants

-As Sayyid Mir Jan´s children died young, his bloodline continues colaterally through the direct descendants of his brother Sayyid Mir Fazlullah Agha: